how to produce music mpc daw

 Sit on Your Music Before Uploading

-Before publishing or uploading your work, it’s always worth taking a break and coming back to your track with fresh ears.
-Often producers will make numerous improvements after taking a break and returning to their production.
+Before publishing or uploading your work, it's always worth taking a break and coming back to your track with fresh ears.
+Often, producers will make numerous improvements after taking a break and returning to their production.

 Get Other People to Listen to Your Music

-A second pair of ears is a vital part of music production.
+A second pair of ears is a necessary part of music production.
 As a producer, you can often get so immersed in your own musical ideas that you fail to see if they truly work.
 Thus, having a trusted, honest listener to give their opinion is a necessity.

 music studio daw production

 The eternal problem for all creatives is how to monetize their work.
 There are a variety of ways, but most will take time, effort, and perseverance before making substantial money.
-Firstly, artists can release music to streaming platforms and earn money through streaming revenue.
-Secondly, you can submit your music to royalty-free sites like the aforementioned Artlist.
-And finally, you can sell your tracks on sites like BeatStars and decide your own prices.
-Keep in mind to always clear the samples you use if you want to sell beats, though.

 Keep digging